Basra97/2420-Assignment-3-p2/README.md

 8. Then click `Create load balancer`

-If the steos above were done correct, the output should look like this:
+If the steps above were done correct, the output should look like this:

 image